 New York City (the West Village) where his Off Broadway career took shape.
 Later, he would volunteer at Ground Chopin and I: Music That Transcends.)

 Tobin's works include jazz ensemble arrangements, solo piano compositions, musical theatre, film scores, ballets, symphonies, video game soundtracks and children's music.
-He has written lyrics, stage plays, fiction, political essays, poetry, philosophy, domestic humor, video games, music and keyboard reviews.
+He has written lyrics, stage plays, fiction, political essays, poetry, philosophy, domestic humor, video game storylines, software and keyboard reviews.
 He's sold his photographs to the hotel industry and his digital illustrations as part of his web design work.
-But he's always thought of himself a composer, first and foremost.
+But he has always thought of himself a composer, first and foremost.

 a sense of storytelling to all of his work.
 "I imagine theatrical or cinematic scenes playing out during nearly every music composition," he writes.

 "I've had the good fortune of working with many fine people throughout my career."
 Tobin has recorded with Grammy winners Dave Brubeck, Ron Carter, of his musical dramas were produced in Manhattan during the 90s, and his 2004 musical drama, Runners In A Dream, set in the Holocaust, was part of the York Theatre new play series.
 Music from his Off Broadway show Creature (1998) found its way onto his award-winning album Rain Bather (mixed at the legendary Sound City Studio).
 Songs from